RasaHQ/rasa/docs/quickstart.rst

 - **config**: configuration of the machine learning model
 - **data**: file or folder that contains the training data.
 You can also pull training data from a URL using ``--url`` instead.
-- **path**: output path where the model is persisted to
+- **path**: path where the model will be saved

-If you want to know more about the parameters, there is an overview of the :ref:`section_configuration`.
+Full details of the parameters are in :ref:`section_pipeline`

 After a few minutes, Rasa NLU will finish training, and you'll see a new folder named ``projects/default/model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.